servomac/apistar-from-scratch/tutorial/02-crud-api.md

 #### TestClient

 API Star also provides a test client wrapping `requests` to test your app.
-We have tested the views directly, but we could also add a few http tests using this client:
+We have tested the views directly, but we could also add a few http tests using this client.

 ```python
 from apistar.test import TestClient